Lorentz transformation: History

 and he named it after Lorentz.

+All of the work up to 1905 assumed that the constant speed of light was a consequence of an aether and hypothesized the transformation.

-Later in the same year Albert Einstein published what is now called special relativity, by deriving the Lorentz transformation under the assumptions of the principle of relativity and the constancy of the speed of light in any inertial reference frame, and by abandoning the mechanistic aether as unnecessary.
+In that year Albert Einstein published what is now called special relativity, by deriving the Lorentz transformation under the assumptions of the principle of relativity and the constancy of the speed of light in any inertial reference frame, and by abandoning the mechanistic aether as unnecessary.

 Derivation of the group of Lorentz transformations

 An event is something that happens at a certain point in spacetime, or more generally, the point in spacetime itself.
 In any inertial frame an event is specified by a time coordinate ct and a set of Cartesian coordinates x, y, z to specify position in space in that frame.
 Subscripts label individual events.

 From Einstein's second postulate of relativity (invariance of c) it follows that: